-Under Delaware law, generally a corporation may amend its certificate of incorporation if:

-- its board of directors has adopted a resolution setting forth the amendment proposed and declared its advisability; and - · the amendment is adopted by the affirmative votes of a majority (or greater percentage as may be specified by the corporation) of the outstanding shares entitled to vote on the amendment and a majority (or greater percentage as may be specified by the corporation) of the outstanding shares of each class or series of stock, if any, entitled to vote on the amendment as a class or series.
+FRANCE DELAWARE Amendment of Certificate of Incorporation Under French law, corporations are not required to file a certificate of incorporation with the French Registry of Commerce and Companies Under Delaware law, generally a corporation may amend its certificate of incorporation if: (registre du commerce et des sociétés) and only have bylaws (statuts) as organizational documents. its board of directors has adopted a resolution setting forth the amendment proposed and declared its advisability; and • the amendment is adopted by the affirmative votes of a majority (or greater percentage as may be specified by the corporation) of the outstanding shares entitled to vote on the amendment and a majority (or greater percentage as may be specified by the corporation) of the outstanding shares of each class or series of stock, if any, entitled to vote on the amendment as a class or series.
+Amendment of Bylaws Under French law, only the extraordinary shareholders' meeting is authorized to adopt or amend the bylaws.
 Under Delaware law, the stockholders entitled to vote have the power to adopt, amend or repeal bylaws.
 A corporation may also confer, in its certificate of incorporation, that power upon the board of directors.